olgaczechowicz01/Automatyzacja-Organizacji-Materialow-Dydaktycznych/README.md

-A python program that reads a json file for request data.
+A python program that authorizes access to Google API, in order to download PDF files of interest, and merge them into one PDF file.